Dental implant: One versus two-stage surgery

-Additional surgical procedures
+Additional procedures to augment deficient bone in implant site

 For an implant to osseointegrate, it needs to be surrounded by a healthy quantity of bone.
 In order for it to survive long-term, it needs to have a thick healthy soft tissue (gingiva) envelope around it.
 It is common for either the bone or soft tissue to be so deficient that the surgeon needs to reconstruct it either before or during implant placement.
-Xenogeneic collagen matrices are used for gingival augmentation after dental implantation.
+All techniques of augmenting the alveolar bone in preparation for implant placement are invasive and associated with a degree of morbidity.